ncauchois/osinventory/README.md

     $ python osinventory.py -f true

-A file called list_ressources.txt will be created in the current directory containing the list of your openstack ressources
+A file called list_ressources.txt will be created in the current directory containing the list of your OpenStack ressources

 Listed resources
 -------